 PEX can send webhook notifications to customers in response to a variety of events.
 An event is an activity, such as a card transaction at a point-of-sale (POS) terminal or a card status change.
 Webhooks provide more details about the event.
 For example, a notification might alert a customer that a card was used and include details regarding the outcome of the attempted transaction.

 To receive webhook notifications, you will need to pre-configure and host endpoints for each of the webhooks you wish to receive.
 After setting up the endpoints, you can manage webhooks by visiting Business Settings>Developer Tools on the Dashboard.
-From this page, you can configure the events you wish to receive.
-PEX will then begin issuing HTTPS POST requests to your endpoints with information about the events.
+From this page, you can configure the events you wish to subscribe to; PEX will then begin issuing HTTPS POST requests to your endpoints with information about the events.
 For additional support, contact API Support or your client success manager.

 PEX support TLS 1.2 and higher versions.
 PEX does NOT support TLS 1.0 and 1.1

 PEX sends 3 types of webhooks: Card Network Transaction, Card Status Change, and Card Shipment.

 PEX takes security and scalability seriously.
 To allow our customers to authenticate webhook calls, all webhooks include an authentication header.

 PEX uses HTTP Basic Authentication (HTTPS) in order to securely authenticate webhooks calls.
 With HTTP Basic Authentication, a shared secred key is base64 encoded and passed in header.
 Customers can compare a decoded copy of this value against the shared secret to authenticate the webhook call.

 Customers should contact API Support to receive their shared secret.
 Please store your shared secret in a secure location and do not share it.